The global skills and competency framework for the digital world

 Level 2 - Assist: Essence of the level: Provides assistance to others, works under routine supervision, and uses their discretion to address routine problems.
 Actively learns through training and on-the-job experiences.

-Adjusts automation tasks as needed to meet operational standards for databases under supervision.
+Adjusts automation tasks as instructed to meet operational standards for databases.

 Reports on database performance, addresses issues directly when possible, or escalates to others for resolution.